-Priority 3, Space Available.
+Priority 3.
+Space Available.
 When all Priority 1 and 2 patrons have been placed into care, CDPs may place additional eligible patrons not identified in Priority 1 and 2 into Space Available Care.
-The following order of precedency will be followed when placing eligible patrons into Space Available:
+The following order of precedence will be followed when placing eligible patrons into Space Available:

 - (a) Active Duty with a non-working spouse.

-- (b) DoD Civilian Employees with a spouse enrolled in a post-secondary educational program on a full time basis.
+- (b) DoD Civilian Employees with a part-time working or seeking employment spouse

+- (c) DoD Civilian with Student or Non-working spouse

-- (c) Gold Star spouses.
+- (d) Gold Star spouses.

-- (d) DoD contractors.
+- (e) DoD contractors.

+- (f) Military Retirees

-- (e) Other eligible patrons
+- (g) Other eligible patrons